GaryCollinsAI-Sec/GaryCollinsAI-Sec/README.md

 ---

-# Secure Software Development
+# Secure Software & DevSecOps

 Security is integrated into my development process rather than treated as an afterthought.

-**Authentication → Authorization → RBAC → Input Validation → Secure APIs → Data Protection → Threat Modeling → Security Testing → Monitoring → Remediation → Retesting**
+**Authentication → Authorization → RBAC → Input Validation → Secure APIs → Data Protection → Threat Modeling → Security Testing → Automation → Monitoring → Remediation → Retesting**

 My goal is to understand both sides of the application:

 **How it is built → How it can fail → How it can be defended**

+As my projects progress, I am incorporating DevSecOps practices that help automate security throughout the software development and deployment lifecycle.

 ---

-# ☁️ Future Cloud Security Projects
+# 🔄 Future DevSecOps & Cloud Security Projects

 ### ☁️ Secure Google Cloud Application Deployment

-**Google Cloud • IAM • Networking • Application Security**
+**Google Cloud • DevSecOps • IAM • Networking • Application Security**

-Planned project focused on deploying the Silver Dragons Academy web platform to Google Cloud while implementing appropriate security configurations.
+Planned project focused on securely deploying the Silver Dragons Academy web platform while integrating security throughout the development and deployment lifecycle.

 Planned areas include: